 Who Is This Book For?

-It is for those who want to learn what it takes to perform consistently well in challenging exams at the highest level.
 It’ll also serve those who aren’t specifically looking at such exams, but want to be more effective in their studies.

 If you’ve any questions, feel free to write to me at firstname.lastname@example.org.